cosmincreanga/cosmincreanga.github.io/README.md

 Edit CSS files at `_sass` folder.

-# Put in a Jalpc Plug
+# Put in a Cosmin Plug

-If you want to give credit to the Jalpc theme with a link to my personal website <http://www.jarrekk.com>, that'd be awesome.
+If you want to give credit to the Cosmin theme with a link to my personal website <http://www.jarrekk.com>, that'd be awesome.
 No worries if you don't.

-# Upgrading Jalpc
+# Upgrading Cosmin

-Jalpc is always being improved by its users, so sometimes one may need to upgrade.
+Cosmin is always being improved by its users, so sometimes one may need to upgrade.

 ## Ensure there's an upstream remote

 If `git remote -v` doesn't have an upstream listed, you can do the following to add it:

 ```
-git remote add upstream https://github.com/jarrekk/Jalpc.git
+git remote add upstream https://github.com/jarrekk/Cosmin.git
 ```

 ## Pull in the latest changes